gvrkiran/whatsapp-public-groups/README.md

 * Copy the `key` file to a convenient location.
 This is the decryption key.

 * Then use the code in the `WhatsApp-Crypt12-Decrypter` folder to decrypt the database.
 Copy the `key` file to this folder.
+The WhatsApp-Crypt12-Decrypter code was obtained (and slightly modified) from <a href="https://github.com/EliteAndroidApps/WhatsApp-Crypt12-Decrypter/" target=_blank>here</a>.

 * Use the `decrypt12.py`.
 It takes the key file and the encrypted database as input. `python decrypt12.py key msgstore.db.crypt12 msgstore.db`.
 The decrypted database is stored in the file named `msgstore.db`.